lishenglilab/DRIVE/DRIVE_toy_example.md

 - feature names should be placed in the header row;
 - sample identifiers should be consistent across all required molecular feature files.

 The exact meaning of the feature values depends on the data type.
-For example, gene expression files contain expression values, mutation files may contain binary mutation indicators or preprocessed mutation features, CNV files contain copy number variation features, and microRNA files contain miRNA expression values.
+For example, gene expression files contain expression values, mutation files may contain binary mutation indicators or preprocessed mutation features, and CNV files contain copy number variation features.

 ### Pathway-level feature matrix